jcpst/jsh-cli/README.md

 # sh-cli

-Tiny wrapper to use shell.js on the command line
+Tiny wrapper to use shell.js in `package.json` scripts.